RcR Steinard Formula Libre

 And now, RCR offers a car that pays homage to the F5000 series and concepts, with the Steinard Formula Libre that closely follows the formula laid down in the F5000 rules, but is available for realistic money, and is made from new parts (instead of original parts that are now 30-50 years old).

-Pricing and more details will be available soon, but if you want to feel the same pure driving experience that the greats of the past did in their maximum-effort F5000 cars, call the factory for availability, options and a delivery date!
+Pricing is just $39,995 for a semi-complete roller.
+You just have to add your choice of instrumentation, drivetrain, etc and then hit the track!
+If you want to feel the same pure driving experience that the greats of the past did in their maximum-effort F5000 cars, call the factory for availability, options and a delivery date!

-- Drivetrain Configuration: Mid-engine (LS with 5/6 speed transaxle, typically 400hp)
+Drivetrain Configuration: Mid-engine (LS with 5/6 speed transaxle, typically 400hp), Owner-supplied